More spacious, more connected, more emotive: the new ŠKODA OCTAVIA.

 In the newly designed interior, the OCTAVIA offers a new two-spoke steering wheel, which can be heated as an option and – if ordered as a multifunction variant – comes with new control buttons and knurled scroll wheels, allowing drivers to operate a total of 14 different functions without removing their hands.
 The dashboard, which has also been redesigned, is modular and has been arranged in different levels, featuring a large, free-standing central display.
 The centre console is elegant, uncluttered and adorned with chrome details – as are the new door trims and handles.
 New and soft-touch materials lend the interior a premium look, while the new LED ambient lighting provides a special visual touch for the front doors and dashboard by indirectly illuminating them in a choice of ten different colours – even in a variety of colours if desired.
 Coordinated lighting scenarios can also be selected.

 The new OCTAVIA is the first ŠKODA ever to use shift-by-wire technology for operating the DSG, which electronically transmits the driver’s gear selection to the transmission.
-In place of the familiar DSG lever, there is, therefore, a new control module located in the centre console with a small rocker switch for selecting the drive modes as well as a button for the parking mode.
-LED front and rear lights are standard equipment with innovative full-LED matrix headlights available as an option, allowing the driver to leave the high beam on at all times without dazzling other road users.
-A whole range of new safety systems such as Collision-Avoidance Assist, Turn Assist, Exit Warning and the local Traffic Warning function are also making their debut in the new OCTAVIA.
+In place of the familiar DSG lever, there is therefore a new control module located in the centre console with a small rocker switch for selecting the drive modes as well as a button for the parking mode.
+Innovative full LED matrix headlights are available as an option, allowing the driver to leave the high beam on at all times without dazzling other road users.
+Full LED tail lights featuring crystalline elements and dynamic indicators are another option.
+A whole range of new safety systems such as Collision Avoidance Assist, Turn Assist, Exit Warning and the local Traffic Warning function are also making their debut at ŠKODA.
+Other new features for the OCTAVIA include Area View, Side Assist and Predictive Cruise Control, which – together with the updated version of Traffic Sign Recognition and the further improved Lane Assist, as well as Traffic Jam Assist and Emergency Assist – forms the comprehensive Travel Assist system.
+Using Hands-on Detect, this system also checks whether the driver is touching the steering wheel consistently.
+Up to nine airbags, including a driver knee airbag and rear side airbags, protect occupants in the event of a collision.

 New alternative powertrains and efficient engines;